Mercenaries, Spies and Private Eyes: Character advancement

 Characters in MSPE earn Adventure Points (APs) on the basis of the "risk and daring" taken (decided by the gamemaster), success in combat, how well the characters handled their mission, and saving throws made.
 Gamemasters also have discretion to give out bonus APs.
 Earning enough APs causes the character to increase in level, and each level gives the character points to add to attributes (which can indirectly give more skill points).

 In addition to overall APs, MSPE characters also earn Skill APs by using their skills.
 When enough skill APs are earned, the skill in question advances a level, regardless of the character's overall APs and level.

+Publication history

+MSPE was designed and written by Michael A. Stackpole and first published in April 1983 by Blade, a division of Flying Buffalo.
+A few adventure modules were also released.

+Three years later, Sleuth Publications published a second edition, but Flying Buffalo continued to distribute the game.
+In 2019 a new revised Combined Edition of MSPE was published by Flying Buffalo that brought together the different material from the previous editions and included additional new rules and expansions.